Practice

 How practice tasks work

-When you have completed the task, you will upload your work to Psybot for immediate feedback, and to keep a record of your learning.
+When you have completed a task, you can upload your work to Psybot for immediate feedback.

-All the materials needed for the tasks are available on this website.
-Tasks are linked from the theme pages in the menu, and from the weekly list of tasks.
+All materials needed for the tasks are available on this website.
+Tasks are organised by category and can be found on the main tasks page.

 Recording your practice